Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Prior to smart contract version 1 invoking another smart contract required knowing the contract name as well as the contract address and endpoint.
 Smart contract version 1 removes the need for the contract name, which is why :ref:`CIS-2-functions-transfer-receive-hook-parameter` does not included the token contract name as seen in CIS1.

+In :ref:`CIS1 the token amount<CIS-1-TokenAmount>` is fixed to u64 which was deemed sufficient for most token smart contracts.
+However to improve the interoperability with decentralized applications with support for other blockchains using 256-bit integers, the variable-length encoding was introduced making :ref:`CIS2 token amount<CIS-2-TokenAmount>` more flexible.